 Abdominal pain is very common, and in many instances, it gets better after some time.
 However, extreme abdominal pain can be serious as it becomes difficult to pinpoint the exact location where it is occurring and what may be causing it.
 To prevent stomach problems and ensure you continue to enjoy the foods you love, you must consult experienced and board-certified gastroenterologists in NYC.
 The top-rated gastro doctors at Manhattan Gastroenterology are renowned for their expertise in preventing, diagnosing, and treating digestive disorders and help to relieve your pain by detecting its exact causes.
-Combining their unmatched knowledge and skills with state-of-the-art technology, the GI specialists deliver highly personalized care to ensure your long-term stomach health and overall wellbeing.
+Combining their unmatched knowledge and skills with state-of-the-art technology, our team deliver highly personalized care to ensure your long-term stomach health and overall wellbeing.

 Most of us experience abdominal discomfort or pain several times during our lives.
 Also known as stomach ache or bellyache, adnominal pain is usually felt in the part of the trunk below the ribs, above the pelvic, and the groin.
 It can range in intensity from a mild ache to severe, restricting pain.

 There can be several causes behind abdominal pain.
 Some of them may be obvious like upset stomach, food poisoning, gas, constipation or medical conditions like gallstones or pancreatitis, or even some injury.
 In many cases, getting to the root of stomach pain is not easy, and seeking professional care becomes necessary to determine where it is originating from.
 Understanding the regions and quadrants of the abdomen can help pinpoint the possible sources and conditions associated with them.